alneuma/Regulang/README.md

 ## NFA.hs

-This implements the NFA data constructor `(* -> *)`, which like the DFA data constructor takes a type-variable of class Ord.
+This implements the NFA data constructor `(* -> *)`, which like the DFA data constructor takes a type-variable of class Ord, which is used to represent the states of the NFA.

 I chose to implement one of the more general definitions of NFAs which allows for multiple start states, swell as arrows, which take whole words as labels, including the empty word, instead of just symbols.

-So far I have implemented the `makeNFA` function, for an easy way to make new NFA's and the `acceptsNFA` function for a way to check weather an NFA accepts a given word.
+`makeNFA` and `acceptsNFA` work like their equivalents in `DFA.hs`.

+Currently I am working at functionality that will tranform any NFA into an NFA that only has words of length 1 as labels on it's arrows but recognizes the same language.